sentiweb/workspace/README.md

 To use it, you have to define where this output location will be on the computer running the script, but to make it runnable in another computer (meaning often another location) it's strongly recommended that you define it in a place not managed by a version control system (like git or subversion).

-For example, it can be defined in a user-specific `.Rprofile` or in a script loaded during workspace setup (but ignored by version control so each installation must provide it's specific content).
+For example, it can be defined in a user-specific `.Rprofile` or in a script loaded during workspace setup but ignored by version control so each installation must provide it's specific content.

 ```R
 # Before the workspace package is loaded (in .Rprofile for example)